Showing posts with label Slow-Cooked Barbecue Ribs. Show all posts

 1 teaspoon Hot Sauce (Optional)

-I mixed all of the ingredients in a medium-size mixing bowl.
-Then, I poured the sauce into a large wide-mouth Mason Jar and gave it a few good shakes.
+I mixed all of the ingredients in a medium-sized mixing bowl.
+Then, I poured the sauce into a large, wide-mouth Mason Jar and gave it a few good shakes.

 Here is a great method for Slow Smoked Ribs to try out this Barbecue Sauce